Thesola10/crumbs/README.md

 $ brew install mhubig/crumbs/crumbs
 ```

+### Nix package

+A package is available on the Nix package repository, for installing on Linux and macOS.
+It is currently being independently managed by [TheSola10](https://github.com/thesola10)

+You can install crumbs like this:

+'''shell
+$ nix-env -iA nixpkgs.crumbs
+'''

 ### Prerequisites

 In order to compile and install crumbs on your local system you the following software must be available on the system: